sigstore/sigstore/pkg/signature/kms/cliplugin/README.md

 Exit status is ignored.
 Your programs stderr will be redirected to the main program, and errors you wish to return must be serialized in `PluginResp.ErrorMessage` in stdout.

-For authors using Go, we vend some helper methods to help you get started.
+For authors using Go, we vend some helper functions to help you get started.

 * `GetPluginArgs(osArgs []string) (*PluginArgs, error)`
   * to parse the `PluginArgs`.
 The plugin author can use the values for some pre-processing, perhaps with the values in `PluginArgs.InitOptions`.